GLAM-Workbench/trove-newspaper-harvester/README.md

 # Trove Newspaper and Gazette Harvester

+The [Trove Newspaper & Gazette Harvester Harvester](https://pypi.org/project/troveharvester/) makes it easy to download large quantities of digitised articles from Trove's newspapers and gazettes.
+Just give it a search from the Trove web interface, and the harvester will save the metadata of all the articles in a CSV (spreadsheet) file for further analysis.
+You can also save the full text of every article, as well as copies of the articles as JPG images, and even PDFs.
+While the web interface will only show you the first 2,000 results matching your search, the Newspaper & Gazette Harvester will get **everything**.

-The Jupyter notebooks in this repository use the Trove Harvester to download large quantities of digitised newspaper articles from Trove.
+The Jupyter notebooks in this repository use the Trove Newspaper and Gazette Harvester to download large quantities of digitised newspaper articles from Trove.
 There's also a few examples of how you can analyse and explore the harvested data.

 The notebooks include:

+* [**Using TroveHarvester to get newspaper articles in bulk**](Using-TroveHarvester-to-get-newspaper-articles-in-bulk.ipynb) — an easy introduction to the TroveHarvester tool
 * [**Trove Harvester web app**](newspaper_harvester_app.ipynb) — a simple web interface to the TroveHarvester, the easiest way to harvest data from Trove (runs in Appmode)
-* [**Using TroveHarvester to get newspaper articles in bulk**](Using-TroveHarvester-to-get-newspaper-articles-in-bulk.ipynb) — an easy introduction to the TroveHarvester tool
+* [Display the results of a harvest as a searchable database using Datasette](display_harvest_results_using_datasette.ipynb) – load your harvested data into a SQLite database and explore it using Datasette
 * [**Exploring your TroveHarvester data**](Exploring-your-TroveHarvester-data.ipynb) — use Pandas to analyse your data and create some visualisations
-* [**Explore harvested text files**](Explore-harvested-text-files.ipynb) — analyse the full text content of harvested articles
+* [**Explore harvested text files**](Explore-harvested-text-files.ipynb) (experimental) — analyse the full text content of harvested articles

-If you haven't used Jupyter notebooks before, you might want to try the Getting Started notebook.
-It introduces some basic concepts using data from the National Museum of Australia.

 See the [GLAM Workbench for more details](https://glam-workbench.github.io/trove-harvester/).